dchudz/predcomps/README.md

 - add an example function that would just show off the functionality.
 For example, try running > library(glmnet), > example(glmnet)

-### Make installation easier

-There's nothing but R code here, so I should be able to find simple instructions that don't require going through CRAN, which I don't want to do to start with (while it's still changing quickly).

-Comments from a friend:

-1. Installing devtools required installing RCurl which required installing curl-config with the debian libcurl4-openssl-dev package
-2. I also had to install the R package assertthat and gridExtra for your package
-3. Some of the functions depend on reshape and ggplot2, which would make them fail mysteriously if you weren't familiar with them.

 ## Maybe should be done before releasing it to the world